What is a workshop?

 Students and Apprentices

-Students, trainees and apprentices can take part in workshops to acquire new skills, deepen their knowledge and prepare for their future professional careers.
+Students, trainees and apprentices can take part to acquire new skills, deepen their knowledge and prepare for their future professional careers.

 Enthusiasts and enthusiasts

-Enthusiasts and fans of the subject matter can take part in workshops to enrich their knowledge, explore new areas of interest and meet others with similar interests.
+Enthusiasts and fans of the subject matter can take part to enrich their knowledge, explore new areas of interest and meet others with similar interests.

 Entrepreneurs and start-ups

-Entrepreneurs, start-up founders and small businesses can take part in workshops to acquire entrepreneurial skills, get practical advice and make useful contacts in the business world.
+Entrepreneurs, start-up founders and small businesses can take part to acquire entrepreneurial skills, get practical advice and make useful contacts in the business world.

 Career changers